Kitchen and Bathroom Renovations – Budget Guidelines and Prep Work

-If you’re thinking about doing your kitchen or bathroom remodeling project, sooner or later the question of expense will arise.
-How much does it cost to complete the kitchen or bathroom remodeling project you envision may depend on your ability to manage expenses to meet your budget.
-The following tips may prove helpful when planning your remodeling project.
+If you’re thinking about remodeling your kitchen or bathroom, the question of cost will come up sooner or later.
+The cost of completing the kitchen or bathroom remodeling project you want may be determined by your ability to manage expenses in order to stay within your budget.
+When planning your remodeling project, consider the following suggestions.

-The rule of thumb when hiring a remodeling contractor to work on your home is to get at least three estimates for the project from reliable remodelers.
-Meet with each professional and discuss your ideas for your kitchen or bathroom remodeling project.
-If possible, have a list of what you’re hoping to accomplish during the renovation and what features are important to you and your family.
-Let each of the remodelers know whether you’re just looking for a cosmetic facelift for the room or an extensive project.
-Costs range according to the amount of work involved in the project with room expansions or additions normally topping the list.
+When hiring a remodeling contractor to work on your home, it is best to get at least three estimates from reputable remodelers.
+Meet with each professional to discuss your kitchen or bathroom remodeling ideas.
+Make a list of what you want to accomplish during the renovation and what features are important to you and your family.
+Let each remodeler know whether you want a cosmetic facelift for the room or an extensive project.
+Costs vary depending on the amount of work involved in the project, so room additions or expansions typically top the list.

-Look for material substitutions or a portion of the job being overlooked if one project estimate is significantly lower than the others.
-It doesn’t do much good to choose a contractor because their price was $1,000 lower than the others only to discover during the job that they didn’t include your $2,000 hand-painted ceramic tile.
-However, if the low bid looks like it has everything covered, you may have just saved $1,000 on your kitchen or bathroom remodeling project.
+When comparing, if one of the estimates is significantly lower than the others, look for material substitutions or a portion of the job being overlooked.
+It’s pointless to hire a contractor because their bid was $1,000 lower than the others, only to find out later that they didn’t include your $2,000 hand-painted ceramic tile.
+However, if the low bid appears to cover everything, you could have just saved $1,000 on your kitchen or bathroom remodeling project.

-Enlist the assistance of the remodeling contractor you selected in finding additional savings on the job.
-Perhaps a different kitchen cabinet layout would eliminate the need to move plumbing and gas lines, which can be fairly expensive.
-Or, if you plan on maintaining the same cabinet footprint, kitchen cabinet refacing would likely be less expensive than purchasing new cabinets.
-Your bathroom remodeler might be able to get better discounts on a different brand of plumbing fixtures or shower enclosure than the manufacturer you had initially selected.
-And the quality might even be nicer.
-There are many areas of a kitchen and bathroom renovations where a slight change can make a big difference in the final cost of the remodeling project.
+Take advantage of the product knowledge of the remodeling contractor you’ve chosen to find additional savings on the job.
+A different kitchen cabinet layout might eliminate the need to relocate plumbing and gas lines, which can be costly.
+Alternatively, if you intend to keep the same cabinet footprint, kitchen cabinet refacing will be less expensive than purchasing new cabinets.
+Your bathroom remodeler may be able to get better deals on a different brand of plumbing fixtures or shower enclosure than the one you originally chose; and the quality could even be better.
+There are many areas of a kitchen and bathroom renovation where a minor change can significantly reduce the overall cost of the remodeling project.

-Spending a lot of time during the planning stage of your kitchen and bathroom renovations to trim costs doesn’t mean much if you start making changes and additions during the course of the project.
-It is very easy to fall into the trap of thinking so much money has been saved that you can now add a few items that wouldn’t fit into your original budget.
-Before you know it, your remodeling project has exceeded the amount where you were before beginning to cut expenses.
-Sticking to a budget during a kitchen or bathroom remodeling project is like staying on a diet – the first ice cream sundae doesn’t make much of a difference, but after five sundaes, you’ve gained a pound.
+Spending a lot of time cutting costs during the planning stage of your kitchen and bathroom renovations won’t mean much if you start making changes and additions along the way.
+It is easy to fall into the trap of believing that because you have saved so much money, you can now add a few items here and there that would not have fit into your original budget.
+Before you know it, your remodeling project is costing more than what you were spending before you started cutting corners.
+Following a budget during a kitchen or bathroom remodeling project is kind of like following a diet – the first ice cream sundae doesn’t make much of a difference, but after five, you’ve gained a pound.

-While doing an entire kitchen or bathroom remodeling project at one time may be the most convenient method and cause the least disruption to your family’s daily life, it may not be the best option for your budget.
-It is often possible to break a kitchen or bathroom remodeling project into stages that are a little easier to afford during these challenging economic times.
-For example, new lighting fixtures, kitchen flooring, plumbing fixtures, or even painting may be able to be put off for a few months or longer once new kitchen cabinets and countertops have been installed and the room is back to being functional.
-An expensive frameless shower enclosure can often be delayed by simply installing a $20 curtain rod.
-Ask your kitchen and bathroom renovations expert what portions of your project might be put off without causing a major problem.
+Although completing an entire kitchen or bathroom remodeling project at once may be the most convenient and cause the least disruption to your family’s daily life, it may not be the most cost-effective option.
+During these difficult economic times, it is often possible to divide a kitchen or bathroom remodeling project into stages to make it more affordable.
+For example, once new kitchen cabinets and countertops have been installed and the room is functional again, new lighting fixtures, flooring, plumbing fixtures, or even painting may be able to be postponed for a few months or longer.
+A costly frameless shower enclosure can also be postponed by simply installing a $20 curtain rod.
+Consult your kitchen and bathroom remodeler during the estimate stage which portions of the project can be put off to a later date without causing any major issues.